 And yes, the album form of Cymbidium tracyanum is fragrant too.

 Cymbidium tracyanum is native to Thailand, Myanmar, and China.
-The original pseudobulb from which this plant was grown was reportedly purchased from China, but I do not know if that is where the orchid was originally collected or grown.
+The original pseudobulb from which this plant was grown was reportedly wild-collected in China.
 I am only aware of two other album cultivars of Cymbidium tracyanum, one a diploid and the second a 4N clone, both grown by Andy Easton.
 The cultivar ‘Woodside’ JC/AOS above is believed to be diploid and originally awarded by Pierre Pujol, a respected Cymbidium grower in the San Francisco Bay Area.

 Interested in more unique and beautiful orchid images?